-The equations in this appendix should be viewed as forecasting rather than structural equations, as the limitations of time and available data precluded the building of a large-scale, structural teacher model.
-The particular equations shown were selected on the basis of their statistical properties, such as coefficients of determination (Rs), the t-statistics of the coefficients, the Durbin-Watson statistic, and residual plots.
+The equations in this appendix should be viewed as forecasting rather than structural equations, as the limitations of time and available data precluded the building of large-scale, structural models.
+The particular equations shown were selected on the basis of their statistical properties, such as coefficients of determination (R2s), the t-statistics of the coefficients, the Durbin-Watson statistic, and residual plots.